Combinatorial invariance for the coefficient of $q$ in Kazhdan-Lusztig polynomials: Acknowledgments

 \section{Acknowledgments}

 GTB was supported by National Science Foundation grants DMS-2152991 and DMS-2503536.
 CG was partially supported by NSF grant DMS-2452032 and by a travel grant from the Simons Foundation.
 TL was partially supported by NSF grant DMS-2348799 and by a Simons Fellowship.
 The authors wish to thank the Sydney Mathematical Research Institute for the excellent collaborative conditions provided during our visit for the ``Modern Perspectives in Representation Theory" program; we also thank Yibo Gao, Chris Hone, Finn Klein, and Geordie Williamson for the stimulating discussions we had there.
+GTB would also like to thank Amanda Schwartz and David Speyer for helpful conversations.